ashutoshmjain/gita/src/how.md

 # Orthogonal publication:

 `Arjun Uvaach` isn't a periodic publication with new articles every week - or on monthly basis.
 Instead, a new version of existing articles is published.
 I call this approach "Orthogonal Publishing".
-The idea is to revisit every articles as many times as possible to see if there are new insights.
+The idea is to revisit every article as many times as possible to see if there are new insights.
 Repeat the process many times so that articles start relating to each other and finally take the shape of a well formed book.
 The side hustle is to capture the changes in a git repository -  to visualize the conversion of information into knowledge.

 A summary of changes are listed in the [changeLog](./changeLog.md) every week.